-In honor of Cinco de Mayo and my adoration for this marvelous book Like Water for Chocolate, I decided to recreate the stuffed poblano peppers that Tita, the main character, makes for a wedding near the end of the book.
+In honor of this month’s Fandom Foodie recipe takeover, of which I am the host and the theme of which is food based on Mexican literature and/or inspired by Day of the Dead – el Dia de los Muertos – as well as my adoration for this marvelous book Like Water for Chocolate, I decided to recreate the stuffed poblano peppers that Tita, the main character, makes for a wedding near the end of the book.
 This wonderful novel, which features a collection of recipes from turn-of-the-century Mexico, is also a sweet and tender love story, and also details the history, secrets, lies and loves of the De La Garza family.

 I loved this book as much for the cooking and luscious food descriptions as for the familiar family problems outlined.
 The bossy, mean matriarch of the family, her three daughters who play the traditional roles – for awhile, anyway – and the absent father.
-In a lot of ways, it reminded me of my own family dynamic growing up, and though we didn’t grow up on a farm near the Texas/Mexico border and thankfully, none of us girls were expected to take care of our mother as she got old and sick, there was still a painful dynamic at work in our coming-of-age.
-To this day, my mother’s relationship with her daughters is, at best, complex.
+In a lot of ways, it reminded me of my own family dynamic growing up, and though we didn’t grow up on a farm near the Texas/Mexico border and though my sisters and I took care of my mother during her last illness and though there was love between all of us, there was still a painful dynamic at work in our coming-of-age.
+I would characterize my late mother’s relationship with her three daughters as complex.

 Traditionally, this recipe uses only poblano chiles, but I wanted to honor my New Mexico heritage, so I threw a couple of Hatch green chiles into the mix, and made a few additional tweaks, which I will detail below.
 Serve with icy-cold Mexican beer or, my personal preference, a nice, sipping shot of good-quality tequila, or indeed, with a nice deep red wine.
 It really doesn’t get any better than this.

 3/4 lb of ground beef, preferably 90% lean

 1 cup of walnuts, toasted in a dry, hot pan